-- (1) The Common Stock holdings listed in this column include performance shares granted to the Company's executive officers under the Company's Management Incentive Plan for 1995, 1996, and 1997. - (2) No individual officer or director owned more than 1% of the Company's Common Stock. - (3) Number of shares does not include 6,618 shares held by the Southwest Gas Corporation Foundation, which is a charitable trust.
+- (1) The Common Stock holdings listed in this column include performance shares granted to the Company's executive officers under the Company's Management Incentive Plan for 1997, 1998, and 1999. - (2) As of March 14, 2000, the directors and executive officers of the Company beneficially owned, including exercisable options, 602,311 shares, which represents 1.93% of the outstanding shares of the Company's Common Stock.
+No individual officer or director owned more than 1% of the Company's Common Stock. - (3) Number of shares does not include 6,618 shares held by the Southwest Gas Corporation Foundation, which is a charitable trust.
 Messrs.
-Maffie and Biehl are trustees of the Foundation but disclaim beneficial ownership of said shares. - (4) The holdings include 12,000 shares which Mr. Biehl has the right to acquire through the exercise of options under the 1996 Stock Incentive Plan ("Option Plan"). - (5) The holdings include 1,200 shares which the non-employee directors have the right to acquire through the exercise of options under the Option Plan. - (6) Number of shares include 4,522 shares over which Mr. Dyer has shared voting and investment control with his spouse through a family trust.

-- (7) Number of shares include 300 shares over which Mr. Hartley has shared voting and investment control with his spouse through a family trust. - (8) Number of shares includes 940 shares over which Mr. Jager has shared voting and investment control with his spouse through a family trust and 3,000 shares held in trust for Mr. Jager's spouse, over which Mr. Jager has no control. - (9) Number of shares includes 2,000 shares over which Mr. Judd has shared voting and investment control with his spouse. - (10) Mr. Kropid has shared voting and investment power with his spouse through a family trust.
-The family trust also holds 1,500 shares of Trust Originated Preferred Securities issued by the Company's financing subsidiary, Southwest Gas Capital I. - (11) The holdings include 36,000 shares which Mr. Maffie has the right to acquire through the exercise of options under the Option Plan and 2,947 shares over which he has shared voting and investment control with his spouse. - (12) Number of shares includes 1,000 shares over which Mrs. Sparks has shared voting and investment control with her spouse through a family trust and 1,466 shares held as joint tenants with her spouse. - (13) Number of shares includes 5,000 shares over which Mr. Sundt has shared voting and investment control with his spouse. - (14) The holdings include 6,000 shares which Mr. Lowman has the right to acquire through the exercise of options under the Option Plan. - (15) The holdings include 10,000 shares which Mr. Sondeno has the right to acquire through the exercise of options under the Option Plan. - (16) The holdings include 10,000 shares which Mr. Zub has the right to acquire through the exercise of options under the Option Plan and 105 shares held solely by his spouse. - (17) The holdings of other executive officers include 20,000 shares that can be acquired through the exercise of options under the Option Plan.
+Maffie and Biehl are trustees of the Foundation but disclaim beneficial ownership of said shares. - (4) The holdings include 38,250 shares which Mr. Biehl has the right to acquire through the exercise of options under the 1996 Stock Incentive Plan ("Option Plan"). - (5) The holdings include 5,200 shares which the non-employee directors have the right to acquire through the exercise of options under the Option Plan. - (6) Number of shares include 4,640 shares over which Mr. Dyer has shared voting and investment control with his spouse through a family trust. - (7) Number of shares include 322 shares over which Mr. Hartley has shared voting and investment control with his spouse through a family trust. - (8) Number of shares includes 4,401 shares over which Mr. Jager has shared voting and investment control with his spouse through a family trust. - (9) Number of shares includes 2,000 shares over which Mr. Judd has shared voting and investment control with his spouse. - (10) The holdings include 1,962 shares which Mr. Kropid has the right to acquire through the exercise of options under the Option Plan and 1,692 shares over which he has shared voting and investment power with his spouse through a family trust.
+The family trust also holds 1,500 shares of Trust Originated Preferred Securities issued by the Company's financing subsidiary, Southwest Gas Capital I. - (11) The holdings include 117,500 shares which Mr. Maffie has the right to acquire through the exercise of options under the Option Plan and 3,170 shares over which his spouse has voting and investment control. - (12) Number of shares includes 5,000 shares over which Mrs. Sparks has shared voting and investment control with her spouse through a family trust and 1,574 shares held as joint tenants with her spouse. - (13) Number of shares includes 5,000 shares over which Mr. Sundt has shared voting and investment control with his spouse. - (14) The holdings include 1,962 shares which Mr. Wright has the right to acquire through the exercise of options under the Option Plan. - (15) The holdings include 17,375 shares which Mr. Kane has the right to acquire through the exercise of options under the Option Plan. - (16) The holdings include 31,875 shares which Mr. Sondeno has the right to acquire through the exercise of options under the Option Plan. - (17) The holdings include 33,250 shares which Mr. Zub has the right to acquire through the exercise of options under the Option Plan and 105 shares held solely by his spouse. - (18) The holdings of other executive officers include 73,500 shares that can be acquired through the exercise of options under the Option Plan.